LEARNING OBJECTIVES

 The choice of the instrument to be used depends on:

-• The size of the distance to be measured (how long and short the distance is) and
+• The size of the distance to be measured (how long or short the distance is)

 (i) Measurement of Long distance

-Lang distances are measured using, the metre rule and the tape measure.
-Both instruments are calibrated (graduated) in metres (m), centimeters (cm) and millimeters (mm).
+Long distances are measured using the metre rule and the tape measure.
+Both instruments are calibrated (graduated) in metres (m), centimeters (cm), and millimeters (mm).

 1 m = 100 cm and 1 cm = 10 mm

-Note: Due to wear at the edges, when using the metre rule, it is advisable to start measuring from the 10 cm mark and deducting 10 cm from the total measurement.
+Note: Due to wear at the edges, when using the metre rule, it is advisable to start measuring from the 10 cm mark and deduct 10 cm from the total measurement.

 (ii) Measurement of Small and very small distances

-For small distances, the Vernier calipers or the engineers calipers is used.
-While for very small distances such as the diameter of copper wire, thickness of paper, the micrometer screw gauge is used.
+For small distances, the Vernier calipers or the engineer’s calipers are used.
+For very small distances such as the diameter of copper wire or thickness of paper, the micrometer screw gauge is used.
 Both the Vernier calipers and the micrometer screw gauge give readings with reasonable accuracy.

 2. Complex vernier